 · Worries about weight that dominate the pupil’s life

 · Substance misuse

 · Self-harm (for example, overdosing, hitting, cutting or burning oneself)

 Certain individuals and groups are more at risk of developing mental health problems, these include, but are not limited to:

 · Children from disadvantaged backgrounds

 There are also risk factors within the family such as abuse, bereavement, and parental psychiatric illness.
 You should also be mindful of risks within the school environment such as bullying, poor relationships and discrimination.

 Our school addresses emotional and mental health by providing support from a trained Counsellor and Pastoral support Leader.
-We also have a designated mental health lead professional who is also the Pastoral Lead for Years 8 and 9, Mr. G. Lyons.
+We also have a designated mental health lead professional who is also the Pastoral Lead for Year 10, Mr. G. Lyons.

 We address emotional mental health and well – being by utilising resources that include: